ahoelzl/compstat-lmu.github.io/casalicchio.md

 ## About

-I am a PhD cantidate in Computational Statistics at the department of statistics at LMU Munich.
+I am a PhD student at the computational statistics working group at the Ludwig Maximilian University of Munich.

 ## Contact